 If you would like to speak with an advisor about completing the Academic Interest

 Form you can chat with us now or email us.
 Included in your email should be your name, Towson University ID number, the phone

 number or email where you would like to be contacted and a brief description of your

 question.
 If you are asking to be contacted by phone, please let us know the preferred

 times you would like to be called.

-During Welcome to Towson, the second part of TU's orientation program for new students, you will meet your First-Year Experience (FYE) adviser who will help you make any needed final adjustments to your schedule.
+During Welcome to TU, the second part of TU's orientation program for new students, you will meet your First-Year Experience (FYE) adviser who will help you make any needed final adjustments to your schedule.
 All new students are assigned to a FYE adviser, who may be a TU faculty member, professional academic adviser or staff member.
 Your adviser can answer questions about curriculum, majors, special opportunities (internships, study abroad) or general adjustment to college, including crucial time management and study skills.